What is a Medical Assistant & What Do They Do?

 Clinical Duties of a Medical Assistant

-Clinical duties of medical assistants involve assisting physicians in some aspect of patient care.
+Clinical tasks of medical assistants involve assisting physicians in some aspects of patient care.
 These include:

 Administrative Duties of a Medical Assistant

-Administrative duties involve assisting other staff in making sure the healthcare facility’s operations run smoothly.
+Administrative tasks involve assisting other staff in making sure the healthcare facility’s operations run smoothly.
 Some MAs, called medical administrative assistants, specialize in just this.
 Responsibilities include:

 >> Read More: Types of Medical Assistants or Medical Assistant vs. Medical Administrative Assistant